manpreetkaurassi/Student_Course_Registration/README.md

-# student course registration website
+# Student Course Registration Website
-# The project primarily focuses on showing the integration of AWS Aurora DB, Apache Tomcat server and Java REST API using microservices
+The project primarily focuses on showing the integration of AWS Aurora DB, Apache Tomcat server and Java REST API using microservices